Valerian Root

 1

-Meta-analysis of 16 RCTs examining valerian root extract for subjective sleep quality improvement.
+Pooled analysis of 16 clinical trials examining valerian root extract for subjective sleep quality improvement.

 Valerian significantly improved subjective sleep quality without producing side effects.
 Subjects were twice as likely to report good sleep with valerian vs. placebo.